devxiexie/some-game-dev-notes/README.md

 # some-game-dev-notes
-notes i have about game dev stuff
+notes that i have about game dev stuff